 Second, be aware that while you try to recover from sciatica, the opposing insurance company may attempt to sway you to settle early for a meager amount.
 Rather than endure this pressure, hire a personal injury attorney to manage your claim so you can focus on recovery.
 Even if you only suffer sciatica for a few weeks, that is a few weeks of pain, inconvenience, and time missed from work.
 You are entitled to compensation for that pain, impairment, and lost wages.

 Sciatica is a painful condition and if you suffer from it through no fault of your own, you are entitled to damages.
-The Cagle Law Firm offers the experience and dedication you need to increase the chance of a successful personal injury claim.
+CPM Injury Law, P.C. offers the experience and dedication you need to increase the chance of a successful personal injury claim.
 Contact our office today to schedule a free case evaluation.